 The Council will meet at least once each quarter and will also conduct emergency meetings as needed.
-If you are interested in serving on the Intramural Sports Advisory Council, please visit the Advisory Council page.
+If you are interested in serving on the Rec Sports Advisory Council, please visit the Advisory Council page.

 To reduce the risk of exposure to the human immunodeficiency virus (HIV) and the Hepatitis B virus (HBV), any intramural participant involved in a contact sport with a bleeding wound or blood stained clothing will be removed from competition.
 Injured participants may return to competition with approval of the sport supervisor or official once the wound has been treated and/or the blood stained clothing removed.
-Employees of the Intramural Sports Office are not equipped/trained to treat such wounds; therefore, it is the responsibility of the participant to secure proper treatment.
+Employees of the Rec Sports Office are not equipped/trained to treat such wounds; therefore, it is the responsibility of the participant to secure proper treatment.

 Lockers and locks may be checked out from the Equipment Room in the ARC.
 In addition, a limited amount of equipment such as basketballs and volleyballs may be checked out for daily use at the ARC Equipment Room.

 On days when weather is questionable, please contact our office (530.752.1730 or firstname.lastname@example.org) after 4 p.m. to get updated information.
 If there is no announcement, assume they are occurring as scheduled.
 We will also try to email captains if games are postponed for the night.
 Please visit our Recreation Facility page for up-to-date status on our fields/courts.

 The Rec Sports Office does NOT provide insurance for individuals participating in the program.
 All participants are encouraged to have health insurance coverage in place before participating in the program.

 It is the responsibility of all Rec Sports participants to ascertain whether their own health conditions make it advisable to participate in a particular sport.
 The university cannot assume this responsibility.